nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     2. **Test case**: `unmark-task 1` <br>
        **Expected**: `Task` 1 is marked as incomplete.
 Details of incomplete task are shown in the status message.

-    3. Similar test cases to Test cases 3, 4, and 5 in `Marking` a `Task` as complete can be tested for unmark-task.
+    3. Similar test cases to Test cases 3, 4, and 5 in marking a `Task` as complete can be tested for unmark-task.
 Expected results are similar.

 <br>